redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 <u><b>test #6.1</b></u>

-from ServiceReport, wait for startup time to be available get the requests and put them in the [TTODA spreadsheet](TTODA.ods)
+from ServiceReport, wait for startup time to be available get the requests, put them in the [TTODA spreadsheet](TTODA.ods) and check the expected offloads, or check the "OptimisationReport" in the ConfServiceDSS UI

 check the nodes where the pods are allocated